Transition radiation

 Transition radiation (TR) is a form of electromagnetic radiation emitted when a charged particle passes through inhomogeneous media, such as a boundary between two different media.
 This is in contrast to Cherenkov radiation, which occurs when a charged particle passes through a homogeneous dielectric medium at a speed greater than the phase velocity of electromagnetic waves in that medium.

 History

 Transition radiation was demonstrated theoretically by Ginzburg and Frank in 1945.
-They showed the existence of Transition radiation when a charged particle perpendicularly passed through a boundary between two different homogeneous media.
+They showed the existence of transition radiation when a charged particle perpendicularly passed through a boundary between two different homogeneous media.
 The frequency of radiation emitted in the backwards direction relative to the particle was mainly in the range of visible light.
-The intensity of radiation was logarithmically proportional to the Lorentz factor of the particle.
+The intensity of radiation was proportional to the logarithm of the Lorentz factor of the particle.
 After the first observation of the transition radiation in the optical region, many early studies indicated that the application of the optical transition radiation for the detection and identification of individual particles seemed to be severely limited due to the inherent low intensity of the radiation.